Version: 2.1

 | No need to share personal email publicly | Privacy-preserving contact flow |

 Why it matters: Champions need to coordinate.
-This provides a channel without requiring everyone to share personal contact info.
+This provides a private channel without requiring everyone to share personal contact info.

 What it does: Gives coordinators the tools to manage the network.

-| For CLCs | For Engagement Team |
+| For Community Leaders (CLs) | For Engagement Team |

 |---|---|

-| View Champions in their city | Verify new signups and link to alumni records |
+| View Champions in their community | Verify new signups and link to alumni records |

 | Approve/reject submitted events | Manage all Champion accounts |

-| Pin announcements to city boards | Content moderation across all boards |
+| Pin announcements to community boards | Content moderation across all boards |

-Details: features/07-ADMIN-TOOLS.md
+Details: phases/phase-2/README.md

 ┌─────────────────────────────────────────────────────────────────┐